mendix/docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 ## How the Operator Deploys Your App {#how-operator-deploys}

 The Mendix Operator is another app within your private cloud namespace.
 It is triggered when you provide a CR file.
-This can either be through the Mendix Portal, for a connected cluster, or through the command line, for a standalone cluster.
+This can either be through the Mendix Portal, for a connected cluster, or through the command line, for a stand-alone cluster.
 The process looks like this:

 {{< figure src="/attachments/deployment/private-cloud/private-cloud-deploy/mx4pc-operator-deploy.png" class="no-border" >}}